-- Provide a written brief with detailed instructions underpinned by a 'learning-how-to-learn' and a 'learning-by-doing' focus on how to deliver on the task .State the supporting conceptual scaffolding underpinned by a triple loop learning focus on the 'what, why and how' of the deliverables to be achieved and evidence to be generated. - Base the brief and instructions on the relevant CAPS Broad Topic and Topics taught to the learner - Use clear and unambiguous instructions; suitable terminology, e.g. analyse/describe/compare/ evaluate/predict/own opinion and what is the quality and quantity of evidence the learner has to generate for that command verb - Ensure the essay topic gives direction and guidelines to scaffold learner understanding and interpretation. - Clarify the: - Format - Purpose and content - o Sources available - Scope and limitations - Criteria against which the PAT will be assessed by alluding to the rubric criteria with a focus on the high end of quality - Demonstrate sensitivity and respect for gender, inclusivity, culture, class, race and religion. - Provide an exact, non-negotiable date for the deadline of submission of the PAT.
+- Provide a WRITTEN brief with detailed instructions underpinned by a 'learning-how-to-learn' and a 'learning-by-doing' focus on how to deliver on the task. - Base the brief and instructions on the relevant CAPS Broad Topic and Topics taught to the learner - Use clear and unambiguous instructions; suitable terminology, e.g. analyse/describe/compare/ evaluate/predict/own opinion and what is the quality and quantity of evidence the learner has to generate for that command verb - Clarify the: - o Format - o Purpose - Content - Sources available - Scope and limitations - Criteria against which the PAT will be assessed by providing the rubric criteria with a focus on the high end of quality - Demonstrate sensitivity and respect for gender, inclusivity, culture, class, race and religion - Provide an exact, non-negotiable date for the deadline of submission of the PAT